VP Harris heads to Paris to work on US-France relationship | Politics

 Vice President Kamala Harris is pitching in on the White House charm offensive aimed at French President Emmanuel Macron.

-The U.S. and Britain's agreement to provide Australia with submarine technology has been framed as opportunity for the U.S. to bolster a key Pacific ally's naval capacity as the Biden administration has become increasingly concerned about China's military aggressiveness in the region.
+The US and Britain's agreement to provide Australia with submarine technology has been framed as an opportunity for the US to bolster a key Pacific ally's naval capacity as the Biden administration has become increasingly concerned about China's military aggressiveness in the region.

 But France was livid, saying it was kept in the dark about the deal and its interests were ignored despite having territories in the Indo-Pacific with 2 million people and 7,000 troops.